-Even if it is not the audiologist you speak to or email with in this first interaction, the way you are treated at the first contact is very telling of what you might expect going forward.
+Even if it is not the audiologist you speak to or email within this first interaction, the way you are treated at the first contact is very telling of what you might expect going forward.
 The person first responding to you is the public face of the business and things don’t generally get better after the first contact.

 Pay attention to the communication leading up to the first appointment.
 Are you reminded of appointments?
-How is the intake process?
+How easy is the intake process?

 Their bedside manner

-The scientific approach is more in line with the old school medical model.
+The scientific approach is more in line with the old-school medical model.
 In this model, you are simply a patient to be worked on rather than worked with.
 Little care is given to your experience, and you are told what to do, rather than guided to the best solution.

-You can easily pick the difference, by seeing if you are referred to as a patient (medical model) or client.
+You can easily pick the difference, by seeing if you are referred to as a patient (medical model) or a client.

 Making you wait excessively without apologising for making you wait is more consistent with a traditional medical approach.